Conscientious objector: Religious motives

 The varied experiences of non-combatants are illustrated by those of Seventh-day Adventists when there was mandatory military service: "Many Seventh-day Adventists refuse to enter the army as combatants, but participate as medics, ambulance drivers, etc. During World War II in Germany, many SDA conscientious objectors were sent to concentration camps or mental institutions; some were executed.
 Some Seventh-day Adventists volunteered for the US Army's Operation Whitecoat, participating in research to help others.
 The Church preferred to call them "conscientious participants", because they were willing to risk their lives as test subjects in potentially life-threatening research.
 Over 2,200 Seventh-day Adventists volunteered in experiments involving various infectious agents during the 1950s through the 1970s in Fort Detrick, MD."
 Earlier, a schism arose during and after World War I between Seventh-day Adventists in Germany who agreed to serve in the military if conscripted and those who rejected all participation in warfare—the latter group eventually forming a separate church (the Seventh Day Adventist Reform Movement).

 In the early Christian Church followers of Christ refused to take up arms.

-After the Roman Empire officially embraced Christianity, the just war theology was developed in order to reconcile warfare with Christian belief.
+After the Roman Empire officially embraced Christianity, the just war theory was developed in order to reconcile warfare with Christian belief.
 After Theodosius I made Christianity an official religion of the Empire, this position slowly developed into the official position of the Western Church.
 In the 11th century, there was a further shift of opinion in the Latin-Christian tradition with the crusades, strengthening the idea and acceptability of holy war.
 Objectors became a minority.
 Some theologians see the Constantinian shift and the loss of Christian pacifism as the great failing of the Church.

 Ben Salmon was a Catholic conscientious objector during World War I and outspoken critic of Just War theology.
 The Catholic Church denounced him and The New York Times described him as a "spy suspect".
 The US military (in which he was never inducted) charged him with desertion and spreading propaganda, then sentenced him to death (this was later revised to 25 years hard labor).
 On June 5, 1917, Salmon wrote in a letter to President Wilson: